Ahmad-197/Portfolio-Projects/README.md

 We investigate in the [results](#6-results) section how does this change affect the performance of the mapper.
 The mapper consists of two 2D convolutional, two flatten and five dense layers.
-To have a closer look at the mapper architecture or the training process please refer to either [Seq Mapper Simulation](Notebooks/Seq_Mapper_Simulation.ipynb) or [Seq Mapper Exp](Notebooks/Seq_Mapper_Exp.ipynb) notebooks.

 The Fig. 14 shows the performance of this mapper when simulated data is used.